-In the mid to late 2000s, the existing technology and acquisition activities within U.S. Customs and Border Protection (CBP) grew relatively rapidly reflecting their importance in overall border security strategy.
-Given those developments, former CBP Commissioner Alan Bersin established the Office of Technology Innovation and Acquisition (OTIA).
+In the mid to late 2000s, the existing technology and acquisition activities within U.S. Customs and Border Protection grew relatively rapidly reflecting their importance in overall border security strategy.
+Thus in 2010 CBP established the Office of Technology Innovation and Acquisition (OTIA).

 The mission of OTIA is to foster innovation and to conduct effective acquisition (from initial concept through end of life) of U.S. Customs and Border Protection products and services in order to: